 Strong alliances with other Health Sciences Schools at the University of Washington provide exciting opportunities for collaborative partnerships.
 Innovative student projects have arisen from a shared commitment to improve access to health care, reduce disparities and optimize health outcomes in the community.

-To foster the interest of students who seek to engage in creative discovery and research, the School also offers PhD graduate programs in Pharmaceutics and Medicinal Chemistry, a MS and PhD Program in Pharmaceutical Outcomes and Policy (PORPP), a PharmD/Physician's Assistant Degree (PharmD/PA) and a Master of Science in Biomedical Regulatory Affairs (BRAMS).
+To foster the interest of students who seek to engage in creative discovery and research, the School also offers PhD graduate programs in Pharmaceutics, a MS and PhD Program in Pharmaceutical Outcomes and Policy (PORPP), a PharmD/Physician's Assistant Degree (PharmD/PA), PharmD/MBA and a Master of Science in Biomedical Regulatory Affairs (BRAMS).

 Minimum GPA and PCAT standards for interview consideration are established each year.
 In addition to academic preparedness, a number of other factors are considered to determine an applicant's aptitude for the program.
 These factors include, motivation, a social awareness and knowledge of the pharmacy profession, effective oral and written communication skills, critical-thinking ability, maturity, integrity, leadership, and compassion for others.